-An interested party can object to decisions made by or on behalf of the Academic Board within six weeks after the person concerned is informed of the decision by submitting a notice of objection in an explanatory letter to the Academic Board.
-In case of decisions mentioned in Article 5.1 under c, the objection procedure described in Article 22 applies.
+An interested party can object to decisions made by or on behalf of the Academic Board within six weeks after the person concerned is informed of the decision, by submitting a notice of objection in an explanatory letter to the Academic Board or to the Advisory Committee for Objections.

-The Academic Board forwards the notice of objection to the objection advisory committee of Wageningen University.
+If the objection is submitted to the Academic Board, the Academic Board forwards the notice of objection to the Advisory Committee for Objections of Wageningen University.

-The objection advisory committee acts in accordance with the provisions in Article 7.13 of the General Administrative Law Act.
+The Advisory Committee for Objections acts in accordance with the provisions in Article 7.13 of the General Administrative Law Act.

-The objection advisory committee allows the parties concerned to be heard.
-The person who actually took the contested decision, or another representative of the Academic Board, is invited to the hearing and will be given the opportunity to provide an explanation of the contested decision or point of view of the Academic Board.
+The Advisory Committee for Objections allows the parties concerned to be heard.
+The person who took the contested decision, or another representative of the Academic Board, is invited to the hearing and will be given the opportunity to provide an explanation of the contested decision or point of view of the Academic Board.

-The objection advisory committee makes a written recommendation to the Academic Board.
-The recommendation includes a report of the hearings.
+The Advisory Committee for Objections issues a written advice to the Academic Board.
+The advice includes a report of the hearings.